DenMutlu/AzureATK/README.md

 - **Name of Audit**: The name or identifier of the audit.
 - **Comment**: Additional comments or notes.

-This structure ensures a comprehensive and organized approach to documenting the audit.

 ## Step 2: Tools Used